ibm-cloud-docs/ibm-spectrum-lsf/integrate-openldap-tutorial.md

     ```
     {: codeblock}

-    You see output that looks something like the following:
+    You see an output that looks something like the following:

     **Example output:**